-As the site survey stands for a physical site visiting to check all the necessary requirement projection to done the project.
-For any types of project site survey is needed to avoid all the issue come during the deployment of the project.
+As the site survey stands for a physical site visit to check all the necessary requirements projection to do the project.
+For any type of project site survey is needed to avoid all the issues that come during the deployment of the project.
 So here in this post, we are talking about wireless feasibility and site survey to create problem-free wireless networks.
 You also know about the WiFi analyzer tools to run your wireless network problem free.

-In every wireless network where more than 2-3 access point going to use site survey must be done to check interference and covering of area proper with strong signal strength.
-For hotspot installation site survey required to check the complete area covering by Wi-Fi hotspot, total con-current user and total speed of Wi-Fi internet provided to users.
+In every wireless network where more than 2-3 access points going to use site survey must be done to check interference and covering of the area properly with strong signal strength.
+For hotspot installation site survey is required to check the complete area covered by Wi-Fi hotspot, total con-current user, and total speed of Wi-Fi internet provided to users.
 See the feasibility test with google earth to check tower height.

 Site Survey: A professional installer is needed for optimal results.
-So in this post step to step given site survey done for hotspot and point to point, point to multi point network connectivity.
-Read complete post to know How to do Wireless Site survey?
+So in this post step to step given site survey done for hotspot and point to point, point to multipoint network connectivity.
+Read the complete post to know How to do Wireless Site survey?
 Understand the steps to Conducting Site Surveys with Any Brand Access Points to get maximum performance and problem-free Wifi hotspot network.

 1. Obtain a facility diagram in order to identify the potential radio

-Site survey important part is a diagram of the hotspot deployment process to get the proper signal strength and right device to success hotspot deployment.
+Site survey’s important part is a diagram of the hotspot deployment process to get the proper signal strength and right device to succeed in hotspot deployment.

 2. Frequency (RF) obstacles

-Frequency obstacles cannot see visually but it can be detected and analyze with Wi-Fi signal Analyzer and Wi-Fi heat-map software tools to avoid inference and over lapping of RF frequency and proper channel planning.
+Frequency obstacles cannot see visually but it can be detected and analyzed with Wi-Fi signal Analyzer and Wi-Fi heat-map software tools to avoid inference and overlapping of RF frequency and proper channel planning.

 3. Visually inspect the facility to look for potential barriers or the propagation of RF signals and identify metal racks.

-Most important part of the hotspot site survey has visited the site and inspect visually about construction and any heavy obstacle in Wi-Fi signal.
+The most important part of the hotspot site survey has visited the site and inspect visually about construction and any heavy obstacle in the Wi-Fi signal.
 Check the building wall type wood construction or glass construction or concrete construction to get a proper covering of Wi-Fi Signal each and every corner.

 4. Building Structure